 The Technical Development division of AUDI AG has its headquarters in Ingolstadt.
-True to the brand claim “Vorsprung durch Technik,” around 9,000 employees work here on innovations for the automobiles of tomorrow.
+True to the brand claim “Vorsprung durch Technik,” around 10,000 employees work here on innovations for the automobiles of tomorrow.
 Technical Development’s tasks include everything from the development of new bodies, transmissions, engines, suspensions or vehicle concepts to design and electrical and electronics development.

 Enhancing connected collaboration: 450 employees from Development, Model Series and Procurement are working at the SE Forum with the task of shaping the automotive future.
 SE stands for simultaneous engineering – the integrated and concurrent development of products and processes.
 This further shortens the development cycles of new models.
 The tallest building on the site is also home to a state-of-the-art test laboratory and testing equipment as well as an innovative IT center.

 The new building offers numerous possibilities: Test routes worldwide are reproduced in the newly created laboratory environment.
 Work is also done on fuel, natural-gas and SCR systems.
-The Tank Technical Center also includes the following disciplines: a lab for the “HiL test rigs,” suspension electronics, movement test rigs with environmental simulation, climate, cold and acoustic chambers, various tank-filling pumps and around 500 workplaces.
+The Tank Technical Center also includes the following disciplines: a lab for the “HiL test stands,” suspension electronics, movement test stands with environmental simulation, climate, cold and acoustic chambers, various tank-filling pumps and approximately 500 workplaces on the office floors.